-PRECIOUS-Gold prices hold steady ahead of Fed rate decision
+PRECIOUS-Gold prices slip as dollar firms ahead of Fed rate decision

 “If we break (technical resistance at) $1,205-$1,215, at a minimum we could go to $1,240,” he said.

-Gold has fallen around 12 percent from an April high as a vibrant U.S. economy and fears of a global trade war have caused the dollar to rally.
+Gold has fallen more than 12 percent from an April high as a vibrant U.S. economy, expectations of higher U.S. interest rates and fears of a global trade war have caused the dollar to rally.

-Investors looking for a safe place to park assets have preferred the U.S. currency to bullion, undermining gold’s traditional role as a safe haven, while money managers have ramped up bets that gold prices will fall.
+Investors looking for a safe place to park assets have preferred the U.S. currency to bullion, undermining gold’s traditional role as a safe haven, while speculators have ramped up bets that gold prices will fall.

-The greenback has weakened slightly against a basket of major currencies over the past week but is up more than 5 percent since April.
+The greenback was sightly stronger on Wednesday against a basket of major currencies and is up more than 5 percent since April.

-On the technical side, analysts at Commerzbank said gold was stuck beneath resistance at its 55-day moving average at $1,207.76 and its 4-month downtrend at $1,220.
+Analysts at Commerzbank said gold was stuck beneath technical resistance at its 55-day moving average at $1,207.76 and its 4-month downtrend at $1,220.

 They said prices would likely move lower and that their long-term outlook had become more negative since gold broke below its 2005-2018 uptrend line, now around $1,215.

-In other precious metals, silver was up 0.4 percent at $14.48 an ounce after touching a three-week high on Tuesday.
+In other precious metals, silver was down 0.4 percent at $14.36 an ounce after touching a three-week high on Tuesday.

-Platinum had gained 0.1 percent to $823.24 an ounce and palladium was up 0.3 percent at $1,064 an ounce, near an 8-month high of $1,068.50 reached in the previous session.
-(Additional reporting by Vijaykumar Vedala in Bengaluru; Editing by Mark Potter)
+Platinum had gained 0.2 percent to $824.20 an ounce and palladium was unchanged at $1,060.97 an ounce, near an 8-month high of $1,068.50 reached in the previous session.
+(Additional reporting by Vijaykumar Vedala in Bengaluru; Editing by Mark Potter and Emelia Sithole-Matarise)